 Have late night dance parties, iPod in pocket and dog under foot.
 Send love notes.
-Wear a giraffe suit for the hell of it.
+Do cartwheels on the beach.
+Wear panda ears for the hell of it.
 Cultivate joy, the way you’d cultivate a tomato plant or a caffeine habit.

 People are doing amazing things in the world, but no good comes from comparing yourself.
 They have their contribution, you have yours.
 Focus on yours.
 Trust yourself to know the right way.

 Love yourself.
 Every last piece of yourself, even the bits you desperately want to lock away or hurl into the nearest smoking volcano.

 Loving yourself doesn’t have to be the warm, fuzzy glow of some mysterious and elusive feeling.
 It can be as simple as doing what makes you healthy – mentally, emotionally, physically.
 Even if you don’t want to.
 Especially if you don’t want to.
 Because caring for yourself in a deep, true way can open up the world in a way you never imagined.